theperpetualmeatball/theperpetualmeatball.github.io/_posts/2020-09-01-Jumpan23-Food-Delivery.md

 ## Transportation Trends

-Bicycles are by far the most popular mode of transportation for jumpman, which makes sense given that they are the most economically feasible choice in NYC.
+Bicycles are by far the most popular mode of transportation for a Jumpman, which makes sense given that they are the most economically feasible choice in NYC.

 <img src="{{ site.url }}{{ site.baseurl }}/images/jumpman23/vehicle_type.png" alt="data_types" width="80%" height="80%">

+The average delivery time by vehicle type is shown below.
+The quickest method to get around is to walk!

+truck         61.304430
+car           51.077749
+van           50.749618
+scooter       46.871671
+walker        45.643702
+motorcycle    45.022847
+bicycle       43.251084

 ORDER STATS TBD - avg delivery times, prep times, etc.